 Use of a continuous integration server can further improve a Schematron development workflow.
 Continuous integration offers a variety of options for task automation, such as executing tests when changes are pushed to a code repository, sending email alerts when tests succeed or fail, and triggering downstream actions after successful tests.
 XSpec is able to produce its reports in the JUnit XML format, which is understood by Jenkins, a popular continuous integration server (Jenkins).

 The following is an example of how an XSpec Schematron test can be configured to run in a continuous integration server.
 It is worth noting that while this example illustrates using Jenkins as a continuous integration server, using GitLab to host a code repository, using a git submodule to import XSpec, and using a Windows server environment, other tools and methods can be used to achieve the same goal.
 This example also makes use of the File Operations Plugin for Jenkins.
 In addition, the server on which Jenkins is running has Java and git installed.
+By using a git submodule as shown here it is possible to use the latest version of XSpec from the git repository, although in practice it may be preferable to use a release version of XSpec (at the time of this writing the first release version with support for Schematron is expected to be available on GitHub soon).

 Begin by creating a git repository.
 Add a git submodule to import XSpec.
 Create a Schematron schema and XSpec test.
 Commit these changes to git.
 Then, push the repository to a project that has been created on GitLab.
 These tasks can be accomplished through the following git commands: